qt/qtenginio/README.md

 # System Requirements
 * Qt 5.0 or newer
+* OpenSSL library
-* OpenSSL library.
-Windows installer: http://slproweb.com/products/Win32OpenSSL.html (light version is enough, copy DLLs to windows system directory when asked).
-In Linux seach for `libssl` in your distribution's package repository.
+  * Windows: Get the installer from http://slproweb.com/products/Win32OpenSSL.html (light version is enough, copy DLLs to windows system directory when asked).
+  * Linux: Seach for `libssl` in your distribution's package repository.
 * Enginio library and examples have been tested in Linux and in Windows with MinGW compiler.
 Other platforms are not currently officially supported.